-Learn about the MBTA's RIDE on-demand pilot program, a partnership with ridesharing companies Uber and Lyft.
+Learn about The RIDE’s On-Demand Paratransit Pilot, a partnership with ridesharing companies Uber, Lyft, and Curb.

 If you are visiting Boston and have a disability that prevents you from using the MBTA bus, subway, or trolley, find out how you can use The RIDE to get around.